Max Blumenthal: 2014 Berlin visit

 Blumenthal and Canadian-Israeli journalist David Sheen were invited by Inge Höger and Annette Groth, members of The Left (Die Linke) party, to speak with them in the German parliament in Berlin, the Bundestag, with the meeting being scheduled for November 12, 2014.
-Blumenthal and Steen stated that Höger and Groth's party colleague Gregor Gysi, tried to cancel the meetings, because Gysi wished to dissociate the Left Party from anti-Israel campaigns.
+Blumenthal and Sheen stated that Höger and Groth's party colleague Gregor Gysi, tried to cancel the meetings, because Gysi wished to dissociate the Left Party from anti-Israel campaigns.

 Before the cancellation, Volker Beck of the Green Party described Blumenthal as someone who sought to "invoke consistently anti-Semitic comparisons between Israel and Nazism", Weinthal had presented his evidence about Blumenthal's writings and activism to Gysi.

 Later, Blumenthal and Sheen waited for Gysi to discuss his claim they were antisemites, an assertion Gysi denied making.
 Gysi, followed by the two other parliamentary members, left his office and crossed down a corridor to enter a restroom, where Sheen and Blumenthal followed him, but failed to force their entry.
 The two MPs held their meeting with Sheen and Blumenthal in a non-party room, but cut all links with them after hearing about the incident with Gysi.
 Blumenthal and Sheen were banned from setting foot in the Bundestag again.
 In an e-mail explaining the ban, Bundestag president Norbert Lammert stated: "Every attempt to exert pressure on members of parliament, to physically threaten them and thus endanger the parliamentary process is intolerable and must be prevented".